Skin Mites Linked to Scabies, Rosacea, and Blepharitis

 A Living Scabies Mite

-A person picks up scabies mites by prolonged, direct contact with the skin of an infected person.
+A person picks up scabies mites by prolonged and direct contact with the skin of an infected person.
 The mites can't jump or fly, so they must crawl from one host to another.
 Scabies mites may occasionally be transmitted by a contaminated object.
-The mites live for only 24 to 36 hours when they are outside the human body, however.
+They live for only 24 to 36 hours when they are outside the human body, however.

 People of all socioeconomic backgrounds develop scabies.
 The infection isn't related to bad hygiene practices, so nobody should feel embarrassed about developing the disease.

 Like other mites, the scabies or itch mite has four stages in its life cycle—the egg, the larva, one or more nymph stages, and the adult.
 The steps in the life cycle are as follows.

 - The female mite deposits her eggs as she excavates her tunnel with her mouth parts and her front legs.

 - The eggs hatch into larvae two to four days after being laid.